DETAILED ACTION

 In summary, Applicant’s invention tries to “have it both ways,” citing net-positive “clean” energy for solving the fusion industry’s woes (e.g., see Spec. at page 3) but without any of the consequences (e.g., the necessity of confining an extremely hot nuclear reaction without melting the target).

-Applicant’s cold nuclear fusion allegedly occurs due to a reliance on “a space charge effect” that “increases the probability of quantum tunnelling,” as detailed on page 19 of the Specification.
+Applicant’s cold nuclear fusion allegedly occurs due to a reliance on “a space charge effect” that “increases the probability of quantum tunnelling,” as stated on page 19 of the Specification.
 While the disclosure discusses the necessity of this “space charge effect” and “quantum tunnelling,” no explanation is provided as to how the skilled artisan may practically manipulate or take advantage of these effects.
-Moreover,, a review of the scientific literature finds no support whatsoever for such effects having the alleged intended result of cold nuclear fusion, let alone simply from energizing a hydrogen gas in an electrode chamber, as recited in claim 1.
+Moreover, a review of the scientific literature finds no support whatsoever for such effects having the alleged intended result of cold nuclear fusion, let alone simply from energizing a hydrogen gas in an electrode chamber, as recited in claim 1.

+There are known mechanisms for achieving hot nuclear fusion, but this application explicitly alleges a “new” kind of fusion: “This invention provides a new approach to the production of fusion energy using neutrals instead of charged particles,” Spec. at page 2.
 For the present invention, which is directed to a way of attempting nuclear fusion at odds with established scientific principles, evidence and acceptance by the scientific community is of crucial importance because the PTO may meet its burden to establish a prima facie case of lack of utility where the written description suggests an unbelievable undertaking or implausible principles.
 See In re Cortright, 165 F.3d. at 1357.

-The claimed invention for generating and maintaining an exothermic cold fusion reaction sufficient to be used as a viable energy source via the formation and manipulation of a “rotation of ions and neutrals” (claim 1) is too undeveloped to be considered to have a body of existing knowledge associated with it, much less reproducibility of results.
+The claimed invention for generating and maintaining an exothermic fusion reaction sufficient to be used as a viable energy source via the formation and manipulation of a “rotation of ions and neutrals” (claim 1) is too undeveloped to be considered to have a body of existing knowledge associated with it, much less reproducibility of results.
 See In re Swartz, 232 F.3d at 864 (“Here the PTO provided several references showing that results in the area of cold fusion were irreproducible.
 Thus the PTO provided substantial evidence that those skilled in the art would ‘reasonably doubt’ the asserted utility and operability of cold fusion”).
 Reproducibility must go beyond one’s own laboratory.
 One must produce a set of instructions—a recipe—that would enable a skilled artisan to produce and use the invention.
 If reproducibility occurs only in one’s own laboratory, errors (such as systematic errors) could reasonably be suspected.
 Applicant’s disclosure is insufficient as to how the embodiments described therein are based upon valid and reproducible methodology.

 The Examiner cannot find, and Applicant has not supplied, any reputable and peer-reviewed papers in which the mainstream scientific community (i.e., outside of Applicant’s own laboratory or simulations) has replicated or built upon Applicant’s purportedly revolutionary discovery.
 Therefore, the Examiner must conclude that the claimed invention has not been independently reproduced.